kraudy/IBM-i-pipeline/README.md

 echo "export PATH=/QOpenSys/pkgs/bin:$PATH" > ./.profile
 ```

 If you want to try `makei init` here just for the gigs, delete the `iproj.json` and go ahead.
+After that just redeploy the project if you don't like the changes.

 Also, we can have specific configuration for each source dir with a `.ibmi.json` file

 ### Commit changes